 Ketamine is a party drug or club drug.
 Most people do not become addicted to ketamine because they do not use it on a regular basis.
 When it does become an addiction it is nothing to play around with.
 You shouldn’t underestimate how powerful it’s hold can be on you mentally.

 Addiction to psychoactive drugs like ketamine play tricks on your mind.
 When large amounts are taken for long periods of time it can cause frightening mental delusions, hallucinations and paranoid behavior.
 It also has physical side effects that are extremely dangerous.

 When searching for help for an addiction to ketamine you might not know where to turn.
 It can seem overwhelming to make any major decisions when you are in such a fragile state.
-It is however, important to choose a treatment facility that offers a program that is suited to your needs if you’re to have any chance long term recovery from drug addiction.
+It is, however, important to choose a treatment facility that offers a program that is suited to your needs if you’re to have any chance at long term recovery from drug addiction.

 Tips for Finding Treatment for Ketamine